 - Create an easily accessible demo request form

 - Prioritize the form over the direct download

 - Make the website more readable and limit the information given to encourage engagement

 Early Wireframes/Low Fidelity Prototype

 I created low fidelity prototypes were created to test different possible layouts and menu selections.
-Early versions on paper mimicked the layout of Stratozone with a form embedded into the product page.
+Early versions on paper mimicked the layout of Stratozone and Hypergrid with a form embedded into the product page.

 Later versions (including Balsamiq mockups) moved more towards the large buttons/large text layout of Hyperform.
 The "Request Demo" button was emphasized.

 Business Needs: Choices of Color and Typography

 - I selected the Roboto family of fonts because of its natural reading rhythm.